-However, once the decision has been made to change the status of the airport, the government concerned should notify the airport managing body, the Coordination Committee, the airlines using the airport and the IATA Assistant Director, Scheduling Services.
-In any event, that notification should be made no later than April 1 for the next Northern Hemisphere Winter Scheduling Period and September 1 for the next Northern Hemisphere Summer Scheduling Period.
+However, once the decision has been made to change the status of the airport, it is the responsibility of the government to ensure that a Coordination Committee or equivalent body is set up.

+The government should notify the airport managing body, the airlines using the airport and the IATA Assistant Director, Scheduling Services.
+This notification should ideally be made no later than 1 April for the next Winter Scheduling Period and 1 September for the next Summer Scheduling Period in good time before the airlines submit their schedules to the coordinator for the forthcoming season.